TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 object that is being replaced will be used as the spec object.
-Because the speccing is done "lazily" (the spec is created as attributes on the mock are accessed) you can use it with very complex or deeply nested objects (like modules that import modules that import modules) without a big performance hit.
+Because the speccing is done "lazily" (the spec is created as attributes on the mock are accessed) you can use it with very complex or deeply nested objects (like modules that agiza modules that agiza modules) without a big performance hit.

 Here's an example of it in use::

-    >>> from urllib import request
+    >>> kutoka urllib agiza request
     >>> patcher = patch('__main__.request', autospec=True)
     >>> mock_request = patcher.start()
     >>> request is mock_request